 Become a Certified Registered Nurse Anesthetist (CRNA)

 If you want to make the application process as seamless as possible, I highly recommend that you read CRNA School Guide.
-It will walk you through the application process, give you tips on how to enhance your curriculum vitae, write an impressive personal statement, and show you how to spend your time and money to get the most bang for your buck.
+It will walk you through the application process, give you tips on how to enhance your curriculum vitae, write an impressive personal statement, and money to get the most bang for your buck.

-Whether you’re in the “gather information” phase, or you’re currently applying to CRNA schools, you’ll find plenty of ideas and suggestions that will put you ahead of the competition and help you save time, money and resources.
+Whether you’re in the “gather information” phase, or you’re currently applying to CRNA schools, you’ll find plenty of ideas and resources.